oxfordcontrol/Clarabel.rs/README.md

 $b \in \mathbb{R}^m$.
 The convex set $\mathcal{K}$ is a composition of convex cones.

 __For more information see the Clarabel Documentation ([stable](https://oxfordcontrol.github.io/ClarabelDocs/stable) |  [dev](https://oxfordcontrol.github.io/ClarabelDocs/dev)).__

+Clarabel is also available in a Julia implementation.
+See [here](https://github.com/oxfordcontrol/Clarabel.jl).

 ## Features